 The L2 Lagrange point of the Sun-Earth system lies 1.5 million kilometres from the Earth, in the anti-solar direction, on a line joining the barycentres of the Earth and Sun.
 There is an area around the L2 point where objects will execute orbits that are stable for long periods of time, and are suitable for long-term space missions (see Fig. 1).

 Figure 1

 Annex 2

 TABLE 1

-Space radio astronomy missions to be launched into orbit around the L2 Sun-Earth system point
+Space-based radio astronomy missions operating or planned for operation near the L2 Sun-Earth Lagrange point